-Wulai (烏來, Wūlái), is a small aboriginal town located 27km south of Taipei in northern Taiwan – making it one of the easiest day trips from Taipei.
-It’s home to Taiwan’s indigenous Atayal tribe and has roughly 6000 inhabitants.
-Although many consider Wulai as an untamed slice of Taiwan, the town and outer lying area has plenty to offer day visitors.
-With outdoor hot springs, scenic hiking trails, beautiful mountain views and delicious street food, there’s no reason not to do a Wulai day trip from Taipei.
+Wulai (烏來, Wūlái) is a small aboriginal village located 27km south of Taipei in northern Taiwan.
+It’s one of Taipei’s easiest day trips and a great place to spend a day, especially if you like being surrounded by nature.
+Although many visitors hardly ever make it to Wulai, the town and outer lying area has a lot to offer day visitors.
+With outdoor hot springs, scenic hiking trails, beautiful mountain views, and delicious street food, there’s no reason not to visit Wulai on a day trip from Taipei!

-If you are looking to explore the outskirts of Taipei, Wulai is a great choice.
+If you are looking to explore the outskirts of Taipei, Wulai Hot Springs is a great choice.
 Trade the busy streets for a relaxing day outdoors on an easy Wulai day trip from Taipei.
-In this guide, we set out the very best things to do in Wulai and discover all of Wulai’s best bits.
+Read along to find the best things to do in Wulai and discover all of Wulai’s best bits.

 In a rush?
 Pin these tips for your Wulai day trip from Taipei for later.

-PRO TIP: If it’s your first visit to Taipei, you might already have Beitou – one of the most famous hot springs spots in Taipei County – on your intinirary.
-Although Beitou is nice enough, I prefer a Wulai day trip from Taipei.
-Wulai has stacks more character!
-And, if you are thinking of spending a night, you’ll find that prices are much more favorable here than the hot springs hotels in Beitou.
-Not to mention, you’ll get to experience the unique tastes and culture of the local villagers, the surrounding lush jungles, and let’s not forget the waterfall.
+Wulai also has stacks more character!
+And, if you’re planning on spending a night, the prices are much more favorable here than the hot springs hotels in Beitou.
+Not to mention, you’ll get to experience the unique tastes and culture of the local Atayal tribe, the surrounding lush jungles, and let’s not forget the beautiful Wulai waterfall.

-Most hot spring hotels are located in or near the village’s Old Street (tourist street).
+Most Wulai hot spring hotels are located near the village’s Old Street (tourist street).
 Choose to soak in either a public pool or private tub, depending on your budget and free time available.

 So, what will it cost?